acha-r/BuyAllYouNeed/README.md

-# AllYouNeedShop
+# BuyAllYouNeed
 This repository contains a powerful e-commerce RESTful API built using MongoDB as the backend database and ASP.NET Core.
-AllYouNeedShop provides a feature-rich platform for managing products, user accounts, and payments.
+BuyAllYouNeed provides a feature-rich platform for managing products, user accounts, and payments.
 With integrated support for text search and a Paystack payment gateway, this API offers a seamless and secure e-commerce experience.

 ## Features